 "It's something that we characterize as happening between the ages of 40 and 60, maybe even 35 and 65 depending, and it's just somebody feeling discontent with an aspect of their life and often taking some steps to remedy the discontent," Yusim says.

 Those steps, adds psychotherapist Annette Nuñez, Ph.D., LMFT, are often drastic life changes, like starting a whole new career path or trying to retain (or reclaim) some sort of youthful behavior.

 Midlife crises are often triggered by reaching a certain age, becoming acutely aware of your own mortality, and/or reflecting on what you've done (or haven't done) in life so far.
 "When people reevaluate their lives, it often brings up mixed emotions of anxiety, stress, regret, and sadness," Nuñez notes.

-Yusim explains that the recognition of aging can also trigger a feeling of crisis, whether it's physical signs of aging like menopause or even simply the realization that life has grown a bit mundane.
+The recognition of aging can also trigger a feeling of crisis, Yusim explains, whether it's physical signs of aging like menopause or even simply the realization that life has grown a bit mundane.

 "Something about the recognition of all of that leads people to want to grasp at something, to feel more alive, and sometimes make changes in their life," Yusim says.